Workplace Recycling

 Ready to get started?

-Wales is currently third in the world when it comes to recycling waste from households.
+Wales is currently second in the world when it comes to recycling waste from households.

 The aim is to build on the success of household recycling and ensure high recycling rates across workplaces too.